 - Learn to handle feelings of intimidation and confusion.
 Music is complex and intimidating.
 Most everyone has a secret or not-so-secret fear of not actually being able to do it.
 At Backbeat Music Academy, we teach students to not only feel free to make mistakes but to understand how making mistakes in an integral part of learning – how you can leverage mistakes t0 learn faster.
 This crosses over to everything outside of the music room as well.

 - Connect with others.
 Music is fundamentally a shared experience.
 At Backbeat Music Academy, we make it easy for all students to be in bands where they can play with other musicians.
 Understanding how to tune in to others – what to pay attention to, how to let the “should” voices go – is among the most satisfying experiences in all of music.

 - Learn great posture.
-John Lamb, the founder of Backbeat Music Academy, is the author of several books including Anatomy of Drumming and Anatomy of Guitar Playing.
+John Lamb, the founder of Backbeat Music Academy, is the author of several books including the bestselling Anatomy of Drumming and Anatomy of Guitar Playing.
 He brings the Alexander-Technique-inspired method of learning to move well into all of the classes so students learn not just that they are supposed to sit up straight but also why it matters and how it is supposed to feel.
 Great posture matters in all aspects of life, but directly music-making in how it affects self-esteem and how it affects ease of movement.
 After all, musicians are athletes and to play their best they have to move well.